vaibhavallure/testrepo/Readme.md

 > ByeBye

 ## Using phpMyAdmin
-If you want to use phpMyadmin :
+If you want to use phpmyadmin :
 - cd into project directory
 - composer create-project phpmyadmin/phpmyadmin (outside of container)
 - cp phpdocker/phpmyadmin/config.inc.php phpmyadmin/
 - adjust phpmyadmin/config.inc.php to your needs
 - access via http://localhost:8080/phpmyadmin/

+## Exporting emailing database from srv-zend
+- ssh into srv-zend
+- switch to su
+- create dump using
+> mysqldump -u root -p[password] --default-character-set=latin1 emailing -r backup_db_emailing_[date].sql

 ## Using mailhog
-- By default containter is using mhsendmail to send internal emails to mailhog
+- By default container is using mhsendmail to send internal emails to mailhog
 - you can access mailhog via http://localhost:8025
 - check phpdocker/php-fpm/php-ini-overrides.ini
 - see section below